From Dyson Models to Many-Body Quantum Chaos: Discussion and Outlook

-where the expression \(\hat{\Tilde{H}}_4(\hat{\chi}^i)\) denotes the quartic Hamiltonian obtained by acting with \(\hat{\mathcal{U}}\) on the interacting term \(\hat{\gamma}^1 \hat{\gamma}^2 \hat{\gamma}^3 \hat{\gamma}^4\).
 We are then led to conclude that, once rewritten as in Eq.~\eqref{eq:SYK2_4_Hamiltonian_rotated}, the model is many-body chaotic if \(\hat{\Tilde{H}}_4(\hat{\chi}^i)\) displays an \emph{extensive} number of terms.
-This conclusion agrees with studies on sparse versions of SYK, which have shown that the details of the sparsification procedure are largely irrelevant as long as an extensive number of terms are preserved~\cite{xu2020a, PhysRevD.103.106002, caceres2021sparse}.
+This conclusion agrees with studies on sparse versions of SYK, which have shown that the details of the sparsification procedure are largely irrelevant as long as an extensive number of terms are preserved~\cite{xu2020a, PhysRevD.103.106002, caceres2021sparse, caceres2022spectral, orman2024quantum}.
+Notice, however, that the intermediate-time behavior of the SFF, visible for \(p = 0.5, 1.0\) \emph{is not} visible in the sparse quartic SYK model~\cite{caceres2022spectral, orman2024quantum}, and its origin must be traced back to the presence of the random mass term in Eq.~\eqref{eq:SYK2_4_Hamiltonian_rotated}.

-This prompts us to wonder under which conditions the Bogoliubov transformation \(\hat{\mathcal{U}}\) generates an extensive number of quartic terms when acting on \(\hat{\gamma}^1 \hat{\gamma}^2 \hat{\gamma}^3 \hat{\gamma}^4\).
-To answer, we observe that the columns of \( \hat{\mathcal{U}} \) are given by the eigenvectors, \(\ket{\psi_i}\), of the \emph{single particle} problem defined by the coupling matrix \( \mathrm{i}J_{ij}\), viewed as a random hopping Hamiltonian --- i.e. as a Dyson-like problem~\cite{theodorou1976extended,fleishman1977fluctuations,krishna2021beyond} --- defined over the Watts-Strogatz graph.
-Hence, we argue that \(\hat{H}\) is many-body chaotic when the eigenvectors \(\ket{\psi_i}\) are \emph{extended} over the Watts-Strogatz graph, since in this case \(\hat{\mathcal{U}}\) have an extensive number of columns with non-vanishing components over all the vertices of the Watts-Strogatz graph, thereby creating an extensive number of terms when acting on \(\hat{\gamma}^1 \hat{\gamma}^2 \hat{\gamma}^3 \hat{\gamma}^4\).
-Indeed, the Hamiltonian \(\hat{h} \equiv \mathrm{i}J_{ij}\) shows an integrable/chaotic transition when \(p\) increases from \(0\) to \(1\), see Fig.~\ref{fig:r_single_particle}, which will be studied elsewhere~\cite{andreanov2023to}.
+This line of reasoning begs the question: under which conditions does the Bogoliubov transformation \(\hat{\mathcal{U}}\) generate an extensive number of quartic terms when acting on \(\hat{\gamma}^1 \hat{\gamma}^2 \hat{\gamma}^3 \hat{\gamma}^4\)?
+To answer this, we observe that the columns of \( \hat{\mathcal{U}} \) are given by the eigenvectors, \(\ket{\psi_i}\), of the \emph{single particle} problem defined by the coupling matrix \( \mathrm{i}J_{ij}\).
+As already discussed, these can be viewed as a Dyson-like problem defined over a Watts-Strogatz graph.
+Hence, we argue that \(\hH\) is many-body chaotic when the eigenvectors \(\ket{\psi_i}\) are \emph{extended} over the Watts-Strogatz graph, since in this case \(\hat{\mathcal{U}}\) will have an extensive number of columns with non-vanishing components over all the vertices of the Watts-Strogatz graph.
+This in turn creates an extensive number of terms when acting on \(\hat{\gamma}^1 \hat{\gamma}^2 \hat{\gamma}^3 \hat{\gamma}^4\).
+Indeed, the coupling matrix \(\mathrm{i}J_{ij}\) shows an integrable/chaotic transition when \(p\) increases from \(0\) to \(1\), see Fig.~\ref{fig:r_single_particle}, which will be studied elsewhere and looks qualitatively similar to an analogous transition observed in Ref.~\onlinecite{cugliandolo2024multifractal} for Dyson-like models defined on Erd\"os-R\'enyi graphs.